laurengordonfahn/phase-0-tracks/web_dev/request_cycle/web_servers.md

 Since Root is the frist user name granted it is easy for people to access since they know the name to look under.
 Changing it heightens secturity.

 //* The above information is from [Why to change user name from root](http://www.howtogeek.com/124950/htg-explains-why-you-shouldnt-log-into-your-linux-system-as-root)*

+Since I don't know where to put this Release 2:
+Five elements that can be changed once a page is loaded: clear, float, line-height, overflow, position